 How to Apply

-- First, decide what course you want to study at Cambridge and apply to using their online application form (see link below).
+First, decide what course you want to study at Cambridge and apply to using the online application form.
 You must submit all supporting documents for admission in order to be considered for both admission and a Gates Scholarship.

-- Second, while completing the online form, there is a specific Gates Cambridge section which asks applicants to submit the following:
+Second, while completing the online form, there is a specific Gates Cambridge section that asks applicants to submit the following:

-- A 3,000 character (500 word) statement about your fit with the Gates Cambridge programme.
+- A 3,000 character (500 words) statement about your fit with the Gates Cambridge programme.

 - The Gates Cambridge reference is in addition to the two academic references required by the University for admission.

-- You would also be required to upload a copy of your relevant transcript(s).
+- You would also be required to upload a copy of relevant transcript(s).